It’s finally time: you’re writing that book that’s been calling your name.

 By having a “next step” for people to take after they finish your book, you’re helping people engage deeper with you.

-You’re also opening up another revenue stream, and when it comes to online courses or membership sites, you can often price these much higher than a book.
+You’re also opening up another recurring revenue stream, and when it comes to online courses or membership sites, you can often price these much higher than a book.

 People expect to pay more for an online course, and because you’re not working with a publisher you’re able to set the price for your courses.